 It also includes a Survey of Young Children's Social and Emotional Skills covering different aspects of

-The NEW Program Achieve curricula (Primary) contains lessons that teach attitudes, values/character strengths and social-emotional skills for success, relationships and wellbeing as well as for overcoming social-emotional blockers.
+The NEW Program Achieve Primary curricula contain lessons that teach attitudes, values/character strengths and social-emotional skills for success, relationships and wellbeing as well as for overcoming social-emotional blockers.

-A scope and sequence have been developed based on this framework covering eight lessons for each of four terms across years 1 to 6 (192 lessons).
+A scope and sequence has been developed based on this framework covering 8 lessons for each of four terms across years 1 to 6 (192 lessons).

 The 32 lessons at each year level are organised to be delivered across four terms and cover the following topics: